OP-TEE/optee_docs/architecture/core.rst

 TEE core handles a static number of trusted threads, see ``CFG_NUM_THREADS``.

-Trusted threads are only expensive on memory constrained system, mainly regarding the execution stack size.
+Trusted threads are expensive on memory constrained system, mainly because of the execution stack size.

 On SMP systems, optee_os can execute several trusted threads in parallel if the normal world supports scheduling of processes.
 Even on UP systems, supporting